Workflow Reference¶

 iterations: 1000 # Monte Carlo trials (default: 1)

-failure_policy: policy_name # From failure_policy_set (default: null)
+failure_policy: policy_name # Name in failure_policy_set (default: null)

-baseline: true # Include baseline (default: false)
+baseline: true # Include baseline iteration first (default: false)

 parallelism: auto # Worker processes (default: auto)